-Shontavia Johnson joined the Drake University Law School faculty in 2010.
+Shontavia Johnson joined the Drake University Law School faculty in 2010 and was named the Kern Family Chair in Intellectual Property Law and Director of the Intellectual Property Law Center in 2016.
 She teaches Introduction to Intellectual Property, Trademark and Unfair Competition Law, Internet Law, Entertainment Law, and Property Law.
 She was recently placed on the prestigious Fulbright Specialist roster and was named a 2016 A. Leon Higginbotham Fellow by the American Arbitration Association.

 Shontavia’s research focuses on intellectual property law, entrepreneurship, and innovation, and includes such topics as the protectability and reach of unregistered trademarks used on the Internet, the impact of the America Invents Act on startups and entrepreneurs, the role of the Thirteenth Amendment when permanent tattoos embody commercial trademarks, and viral meme trademarks.
 Her publications have appeared in the Berkeley Technology Law Review, the Michigan Telecommunications and Technology Law Review, the John Marshall Review of Intellectual Property Law, and the Arkansas Law Review.
 Shontavia has taught intellectual property law to students in the U.S. and abroad and served as a consultant to both startups and large corporations.